pyamnihc/PandaV/README.md

 | 12           |                    |                     |               |                |               |                       |               |                |

 ### I2S Transmitter

-The 8-bit signed sound samples are sent out at `SCK=16000 kHz` through this interface
+The 8-bit signed sound samples are sent out at `f_sck = 256 kHz` through this interface.

 ### How to use
 Connect a clock with frequency `f_clk = 256 kHz` and apply a reset cycle to initialize the design, this sets the audio sample rate at `fs = 16 kHz`.
 Use the spi register map or the `ui_in` to futher configure the design.

-The I2S Transmitter needs a I2S Receiver to receive samples.
+The synthesized samples are sent continuously through the I2S transmitter interface.

 #### A description of what the inputs do (e.g. red button, SPI CLK, SPI MOSI, etc).
   inputs: